 Phone: (780) 479-9363

 Education and Interests:

-After pursuing studies in Hypokhâgne and Khâgne and at the University of Lorraine, focusing in particular on Tim Burton’s glorification of deviancy, Adrien Guyot left his native France for the University of Alberta in Canada where his experience abroad led him to develop an altered perspective towards francophone literature and embrace a new exciting academic journey.
-In 2009, he completed a M.A. in which he examined the notion of monstrosity in the development of Caribbean and Québécois literature.
-In 2016 he obtained a Ph.D. from the University of Alberta.
-His dissertation, entitled L’Amérique, un ailleurs partagé (America: A Shared Elsewhere) explored this time around the concept of Americanity, the subversive, postcolonial and symbolic reappropriation of the American continent by the cultural minorities of the Americas.
-A member of the Canadian Literature Centre, Adrien has been actively participating to conferences and research groups.
-His current areas of research include heterotopian spaces and dystopian fictions and their contemporary manifestations in American literary and filmmaking production.
+After pursuing studies in Hypokhâgne and Khâgne and at the University of Lorraine, focusing in particular on Tim Burton’s glorification of deviancy, I left my native France for the University of Alberta in Canada where my experience abroad led me to develop an altered perspective towards francophone literature and embrace a new exciting academic journey.
+In 2009, I completed a M.A. in which I examined the notion of monstrosity in the development of Caribbean and Québécois literature.
+In 2016, I obtained a PhD from the University of Alberta.
+My dissertation, entitled L’Amérique, un ailleurs partagé (America: A Shared Elsewhere) explored this time around the concept of Americanity, the subversive, postcolonial and symbolic re-appropriation of the American continent by the cultural minorities of the Americas.
+I am a proud member of the Canadian Literature Centre, which actively seeks to celebrate Canada’s best authors and introduce our newest talents to the public.
+My current areas of research include heterotopian spaces and dystopian fictions, and the contemporary manifestations of false nostalgia in American literary and filmmaking production.

 I teach a vast range of subjects, from language courses (FR 101 to 252) to third-year literature courses (FR 303, 312), as well as linguistics (FR 372).

 Guyot, Adrien. “Âges d’or et fausses nostalgies”.
 Mount-Royal University, forthcoming.

 – – –.
 “Une Amérique en filigrane”.
 Interculturel Francophonies, vol. 32, 2017, pp. 129-146.

 – – –.
 L’Amérique: un ailleurs partagé.
 University of Alberta, 2016.